-Title Outcomes Measure and 1.
-In acc ordance with in workplace practice measure and calculate for a Stage 3 BCATS project calculate for a Stage 3 BCATS 1.1 Required measurements and calculations are determined. project 1.2 Mathematical methods that are chosen are appropriate for the required measurements and calculations.
+Official compliance of component Title Outcomes Measure and 1.
+In acco ordance with in workplace practice measure and calculate for a Stage 3 BCATS project calculate for a Stage 3 BCATS 1.1 Required measurements and calculations are determined. project 1.2 Mathematical methods that are chosen are appropriate for the required measurements and calculations.
 1.3 Chosen methods are applied in the context of the situations provided.
 1.4 Measurements and calculations are undertaken and are accurate and consistent with the requirements of the Stage 3 BCATS project.
 1.5 Information and results are accurately presented.

-Expects students to: Looks like: In a dassroom setting In a workplace setting Practical assessment component methods to measure quantities and materials use correct tools to determine how and what to measure or calculate use correct mathematical technique/calculations to determine quantity or size required choose methods which are relevant and appropriate to the project and the environment give the right answer when asked correctly and consistently methods to measure quantities and materials internet research to find online or manufacturers' calculators calculators understanding why methods are chosen as well as how to do it understanding concept of wastage and how it applies when calculating quantities how they relate to different materials and products where relevant, reading any packaging and product information, and using according to instructions internet research to find online or manufacturers' calculators calculating and products or materials can bett to which products or materials being able to share/show apso or technology which assist calculations assist calculations cassist calculations calculations cassist calculations cassist calculations cassist calculations cassist calculations cassist calcu Expects students to: Recorded on/in: methods to measure quantities and materials use correct tools to determine how and what to measure or calculate use correct mathematical technique/calculations to determine quantity or size required choose methods which are relevant and appropriate to the project and the environment give the right answer when asked correctly and measure twice cut once! internet research to find online or manufacturers' calculators understanding why methods are chosen as well as how to do it understanding concept of wastage and how it applies when calculating quantities knowing correct measurement units and how they relate to different materials and products where relevant, reading any packaging and product information, and using according to instructions measurements and calculations are updated, if altered, in project In fulfilling requests to measure quantities, lengths, volumes, etc In knowing which terms relate to which products or materials In being able to share/show apps or technology which assist calculations In knowing correct measurement units and how they relate to different materials and products In understanding concept or wastage and how it applies when calculating quantities Where relevant, reading all packaging and product information and using Project documentation
+Expects students to: Looks like: In a classroom setting Looks like: In a workplace setting Recorded on/in: use correct mathematical methods to measure quantities and materials use correct tools to determine how and what to measure or calculate use correct mathematical technique/calculations to determine quantity or size required choose methods which are relevant and appropriate to the project and the environment give the right answer when asked correctly and consistently measure twice cut oncel internet research to find online or manufacturers' calculators understanding why methods are chosen as well as how to do it understanding concept of wastage and how it applies when calculating quantities knowing correct measurement units and how they relate to different materials and products where relevant, reading any packaging and product information, and using according to instructions measurements and calculations are updated, if altered, in project documentation measure twice cut oncel fulfilling requests to measure quantities, lengths, volumes, etc knowing which terms relate to which products or materials being able to share/show apps or technology which assist calculations knowing correct measurement units and how they relate to different materials and products understanding concept or wastage and how it applies when calculating quantities where relevant, reading all packaging and product information and using according to instructions Student work diary Project documentation Assessment record sheet More information in